anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * TODO

-Otherwise, the registrar extracts the PKCS#10 Certificate Signing Request (CSR) inside the PER (see {{per-artifact}}) and uses the CSR to requests a new pledge LDevID certificate from the domain Key Infrastructure.
+Otherwise, the registrar extracts the PKCS#10 Certificate Signing Request (CSR) inside the PER (see {{per-artifact}}) and uses the CSR to request a new pledge LDevID certificate from the domain Key Infrastructure.
-The exact interaction with the Key Infrastructure including the artifacts depends on the certificate management protocol between the RA and the CA, and is out of scope for this document.
+The exact interaction and exchanged data objects depends on the certificate management protocol used by the Key Infrastructure, and is out of scope for this document.

 A successful interaction with the Key Infrastrcutre will result in a pledge LDevID certificate.
 The registrar MUST reply to the Registrar-Agent with the Enroll-Response (Enroll-Resp) as defined in {{er-artifact}} in the body of a 200 OK response.